It's summer! It's an orchestra festival!

 Festival season is coming.

-When you think of summer festivals, many people probably think of outdoor rock or pop concerts, but the classical music world actually loves summer festivals as well.
+When you think of summer festivals, many people probably think of outdoor rock or pop concerts, but the classical music world actually loves summer festivals too.

-The classic season begins in the fall, and many large and small events take place during the off-season.
+The classic season begins in the fall, and a variety of events, large and small, flourish during the off-season.

-Starting with the Salzburg Festival, which is held in Mozart's birthplace, there is the Bayreuth Festival, which Wagner himself founded, the BBC Proms, which is usually a hit with cool British people, and the Lucerne Festival, which is held in the scenic Swiss resort area.
+Starting with the Salzburg Festival, which is held in Mozart's birthplace, there is the Bayreuth Festival, which was founded by Wagner himself, the BBC Proms, which is a hit with cool Brits, and the Lucerne Festival, which is held in a scenic Swiss resort.

 In Japan, some people may think of the Seiji Ozawa Matsumoto Festival (formerly known as Saito Kinen).

-Meanwhile, one event that orchestra enthusiasts look forward to every year is Festa Summer Muza Kawasaki, which has been held since 2005.
+Among these, one event that orchestra enthusiasts look forward to every year is Festa Summer Musa Kawasaki, which has been held since 2005.

-The Musa Kawasaki Symphony Hall is famous for its excellent acoustics, which are highly praised by maestros around the world.
-You can enjoy the sound and the performances of major orchestras in the Tokyo metropolitan area on a daily basis.
-You can't miss out on such a luxurious music festival.
+The Musa Kawasaki Symphony Hall is famous for its excellent acoustics, which have been praised by maestros around the world.
+You can enjoy performances by major orchestras in the Tokyo metropolitan area on a daily basis while enjoying the sound.
+It's a luxurious music festival you won't want to miss.

 What's more, the relatively low price is a plus.

-I personally picked out three programs from the festival, which will last for about three weeks.
+I personally picked out three programs from the festival, which will run for about three weeks.

 First up is the opening concert of the Tokyo Symphony Orchestra, whose home ground is Musashino Kawasaki.